Traps with Back or Shoulders?

 vectors act within the structures of the body.
 I remember seeing

-a vector diagrams of these of these counteracting forces in a
+a vector diagram of these counteracting forces in a biomechanics

-Biomechanics; A Qualitative Approach for Studying Human Movement,
+A Qualitative Approach for Studying Human Movement, Allyn &

-Allyn & Bacon, 4.) but to my understanding, it incorrectly
+Bacon, 4.) but to my understanding, it incorrectly illustrated

-illustrated the true location of the fulcrum and angle of pull
+the true location of the fulcrum and angle of pull of the quadriceps.

 diagram on the Angle of Pull page.